Admission Requirements & Application Process

 - Three letters of recommendation.
 The online application requests contact information for each reference (name, position, institution, email).
 References will receive an email from us inviting them to fill out our online reference form and upload their letter of recommendation.
-After submitting your application, you can return to your application to monitor receipt of your letters.
+After submitting your application, an online checklist becomes available and you can monitor receipt of your letters.
 At least three letters of recommendation must be received by the application deadline of December 1st.

 - Writing Sample.
 Upload as a PDF a recent class paper, thesis, or article.

 - Curriculum Vita/Resume.
 Upload as a PDF your curriculum vita/resume.

 - Official TOEFL scores (international applicants only).
 Upload as a PDF your official TOEFL score report and request that ETS send official results to Institution Code 4846.
-A minimum of 88 on the IBT exam OR minimum of 7.0 on the IELTS exam is required by the University of Oregon.
+A minimum total score of 88 on the IBT exam OR minimum total score of 7.0 on the IELTS exam is required by the University of Oregon.